Laboratory animals: authorisations and enforcement

 The procedures to be carried out on animals in the course of projects must be designed by a qualified individual.
 More information about qualification requirements is provided below.

-Experimenting on animals requires a licence, more information on which is provided below.
+Operations with laboratory animals requires a licence, more information on which is provided below.

 - live non-human vertebrate animals